 - Garden hose splitter (optional, comes in handy if you want to hook up another hose to the same spigot)

-- PVC pipe cutting saw (for cutting the poly tubing)
+- PVC pipe cutting saw or a PVC cutting tool (for cutting the poly tubing)

 - Tape measure